 Having access to this rich history is great, however, not everyone is able to visit these sites..
 And that’s why Vulcan Park and Museum, funded by the Junior League of Birmingham, put together its series of Traveling Trunks to take Birmingham’s history TO schools and any other educational institutions.
 Take a look!

 Carbide lamps ignited the gas (acetylene) which was released from a chemical reaction between water and calcium carbide for their flame.
-For a cool video of lighting a carbide miner’s lamp today, check out this site: https://www.youtube.com/watch?v=pyFTijbsZzo
+Check out this cool video of lighting a carbide miner’s lamp today!

 The Miner’s Safety Lamp was another attempt to create safer conditions for miners.
 The lamp would contain a thin, iron mesh around the flame (where the glass part is.)
 When exposed to flammable gases, as was often found in mines, the flame would not ignite gas beyond the mesh, helping prevent mine explosions.